The regularity of electronic wave functions in Barron spaces: The regularity of the solutions

 with the same constant $C_1$ as in \rmref{eq4.6} and \rmref{eq4.8} that depends on the total charge of the nuclei, on the number of electrons, and on the eigenvalue $\lambda$, but is independent of $s$, and with

 \end{thrm}

-\begin{proof} By Lemma~\ref{lm4.4} and Lemma~\ref{lm4.5}, we can choose $\Omega$ so large that the assigned operator $PT(\lambda)$ is contractive as an operator from $\FH^1$ to $\FH^1$ and from $\X_0$ to $\X_0$.
+\begin{proof} By Lemma~\ref{lm4.5} and Lemma~\ref{lm4.6}, we can choose $\Omega$ so large that the assigned operator $PT(\lambda)$ is contractive as an operator from $\FH^1$ to $\FH^1$ and from $\X_0$ to $\X_0$.
 As an eigenfunction $u\in\FH^1$ for the eigenvalue $\lambda<0$ is a solution of the equation (\ref{eq4.2}), its high-frequency part $v=Pu$ in $\FH^1$ solves the equation (\ref{eq4.9}).
 Since $PT(\lambda)$ is contractive as an operator from $\FH^1$ to $\FH^1$, $v=Pu$ is the only solution of this equation in $\FH^1$ with $u-Pu$ given.
 This means that the high-frequency part $Pu$ of the eigenfunction possesses the representation

 in form of a Neumann series.
 The function $u-Pu$ is square integrable and has a bounded support, the ball of radius $\Omega$ around the origin.
 Therefore, it lies in $\X_0$.
 Thus, the Neumann series converges to an element in $\X_0$.
 That is, its high frequency part $Pu$ and the eigenfunction $u=Pu+(u-Pu)$ itself lie in $\X_0$.
-Since $u=T(\lambda)u$ by (\ref{eq4.2}) and (\ref{eq4.4}), $u$ lies in $\X_s$ for $s<1$ by Lemma~\ref{lm4.3} and its norms (\ref{eq1.3}) satisfy the estimate (\ref{eq4.12}).
-The inequality (\ref{eq4.13}) follows from (\ref{eq2.11}) since $\Gamma((\vartheta+1)/2)/\Gamma(\vartheta/2)$ increases as a function of $\vartheta$, as can be shown expressing its derivative in terms of the strictly increasing digamma function. \end{proof}
+Since $u=T(\lambda)u$ by (\ref{eq4.2}) and (\ref{eq4.4}), $u$ lies in $\X_s$ for $s<1$ by Lemma~\ref{lm4.4} and its norms (\ref{eq1.3}) satisfy the estimate (\ref{eq4.12}).
+The inequality (\ref{eq4.13}) follows from (\ref{eq2.11}) and the subsequent remark. \end{proof}

 Now we have come to the end and reached the goal of our efforts.
 Translated back to the representation in position space, the theorem states that the solutions of the electronic Schr\"odinger equation for eigenvalues below the ionization threshold $\Sigma\leq 0$ lie in the Barron spaces $\B^s$, $s<1$.
 The weighted $L_1$-norm